When to Use font-display: swap vs optional for Performance-Critical Web Typography

 - Audit CSS

-Exact Fix: Apply font-display: swap to @font-face for primary text.
-Apply optional to secondary/tertiary typefaces.
-Pair with unicode-range subsetting to reduce payload.
+Implementation: Apply font-display: swap to @font-face for primary text.
+Apply optional to secondary or decorative typefaces.
+Pair both with unicode-range subsetting to reduce payload.

 @font-face {